Excepticon/excepticon-docs/articles/getting-started/basic-usage.md

 Unhandled exceptions within the using block will automatically be sent to Excepticon.

-You project's `ApiKey` can be obtained from the Project Settings page for your project of the Excepticon web app.
+You project's API Key can be obtained from the Project Settings page for your project of the Excepticon web app.